datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 DataLad provides the ability to do this out of the box to arbitrary locations, and support for specific services such as `Figshare <https://figshare.com/>`__.
 Find out more information on this in the section :ref:`figshare`.
-Other than that, some :term:`datalad extension`\s allow an export to additional services such as the Open Science Framework [#f1]_.
+Other than that, some :term:`datalad extension`\s allow an export to additional services such as the Open Science Framework.

 General information on publishing datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^